BeautifulTrouble/Beautiful-Rising-Content/security-and-privacy-options.md

 Each member of the [Beautiful Rising team](https://github.com/BeautifulTrouble/Beautiful-Rising-Research/blob/master/the-team-and-contributors.md) has a published public PGP key.
 That key can be used to secure your communication with that person, reducing the risk of the message being read by another party.
 Securing your communication in this way does not remove the evidence that you've communicated with us.

-If you are not familiar with, or already set-up to use PGP, please contact the team member you with to communicate with and ask for alternative ways to transmit information to them.
+If you are not familiar with, or already set-up to use PGP, please contact the team member you want to communicate with and ask for alternative ways to transmit information to them.

 ## Chat